Act I · The Grove

 "I'm saying, I would be more inclined to help you if you can prove yourself to me.
 I need your help taking out the goblin leaders.
 They are an affront to nature, and a threat to the balance of the Emerald Grove.
 Once that is done and I can be sure the Grove is safe, I will tell you everything."

-Astarion is standing next to me, and audibly sighs.
-"Gods, more busy work.
-It doesn't end."
+Astarion audibly sighs.
+"Gods, more busy work."

-My anger surges, but I quickly push it down.
+"Master Halsin."
 I press my hands together and gesture towards him, speaking through my teeth.
-"Master Halsin, with all due respect, it is my word that determines whether the goblins march on the grove.
-That wasn't a lie."
-I lean into him and speak deliberately.
-"I want you to consider how important it is for us to be cured as soon as possible."
+"With all due respect, I want to remind you that it is my word that commands the goblin's march on the grove.
+I want you to consider how important it is for us to be cured as soon as possible."

 Halsin's face twists into disgust.
-"I don't like to resort to such extremes, but if we're at an impasse, then I choose to kill you now or die trying."
+"If you think threatening me is going to get you answers faster, you are mistaken.
+If we're at an impasse, I choose to kill you now or die trying."

-I stare at him, hand twitching, tail flicking.
-His eyes burrow into mine with finality.
-The silence seethes between us.
+I release a heavy breath and my shoulders fall.
 "You understand our position.
 We could turn at any moment.
-On top of that we don't have the means to take on an entire goblin camp."
+On top of that we don't have the means to take on an entire goblin camp right now."

 "If you have been touched by the Absolute, then you likely won't turn anytime soon, judging by the state of the other True Souls."

+He is right, the other True Souls haven't turned.
+That, in the very least, offers a modicum of comfort.
 Still, killing Minthara could close the door on infiltrating Moonrise.
-On the other hand, Halsin's knowledge of the tadpoles may prove more lucrative.
+But Halsin's knowledge of the tadpoles may prove more lucrative.
 I have time to decide, regardless.
 "Very well.
 Give us a few days to prepare."

 Halsin allows himself to sink into relief.
 "Good luck.
 Please, return as soon as you can."
 At that, he shifts into a mouse and scurries off into the walls of the temple.